Circular dichroism as a probe for topology in three-dimensional semimetals: Introduction

 \section{Introduction}

-Recently, there has been a surge of interest in gapless topological phases that arise in multi-band fermionic systems harbouring a band crossing point \cite{bradlyn,bernevig2} in the Brillouin zone (BZ), where two or more bands cross and have nonzero Chern numbers.
+Recently, there has been a surge of interest in gapless topological phases that arise in multi-band fermionic systems harbouring a band-crossing point \cite{bradlyn,bernevig2} in the Brillouin zone (BZ), where two or more bands cross and have nonzero Chern numbers.
 Some of these have high-energy counterparts (e.g. Dirac and Weyl semimetals).
-Since the discovery of these topological semimetals, a plethora of efforts have been made through the last decade to detect and characterize the topological signatures in real materials.
-This requires the measurement of topological invariants, which often necessitates the invention of novel experimental strategies.
+Since the prediction of these topological semimetals, a plethora of efforts has been made through the last decade to detect and characterize their topological signatures in real materials.
+This requires measurement of topological invariants, which often necessitates novel experimental strategies, such as quantum interference~\cite{dai}, resonant x-ray probing~\cite{stefanos} or neutron scattering~\cite{turner}.
 For systems like Weyl semimetals (WSMs), one of the promising ideas has been the utilization of its chiral anomaly.
-Known as the chiral magnetic effect (CME), this hallmark signature involves the existence of a directional current at each Weyl node, in presence of a magnetic field.
-Having an exactly opposite sense of direction, the net current from the two Weyl nodes is, however, zero at equilibrium; but a finite current is still possible~\cite{chen,goswami} in the frequency limit $\omega\rightarrow 0$.
-Other proposals~\cite{juan,juan2,chan,kozii,Mandal_2020} include measurements of non-linear responses like circular photogalvanic effect (CPGE) and gyrotropic magnetic effect (GME).
+This can be measured as the chiral magnetic effect (CME), where the hallmark signature involves a current, as the DC limit of the response to a time-dependent magnetic field \cite{chen,goswami}.
+Other proposals~\cite{juan,juan2,chan,kozii,Mandal_2020} include measurements of non-linear responses like circular photogalvanic effect (CPGE), or studying the trace of quantum metric from the spread of Wannier functions~\cite{lin}.